Juris-M/citeproc-cite-service/cultexp/README.md

 }
 ```

-Edit the configuration file to reflect the target jurisdiction and the absolute path to the `src` subdirectory of the Legal Resource Registry.
+Edit the configuration file to reflect the target jurisdiction and the absolute path to the `src` subdirectory of the LRR.
 In this case, we are working on Malta:

 ``` example
 {